ZEPOSIA prescription costs:

 When covered, people with Medicaid may pay $0 to $20 per month for ZEPOSIA.
 To find out if you qualify for Medicaid, or to get more information about co-payments in your state, please visit the Medicaid website.

-If you need assistance with out-of-pocket costs, your UC Nurse Navigator can help by identifying co-pay assistance foundations that may be able to assist with treatment costs and/or getting access to ZEPOSIA.
+If you need further financial assistance, your UC Nurse Navigator can help you by identifying third-party charitable foundations that may be able to assist you.

 Monday to Friday, 8 AM to 8 PM ET

 Before starting ZEPOSIA, you may have three medical tests that can be done at a healthcare provider’s office: